Neo00724/COPY_WALLET_HYPERLIQUID/README.md

-# Hyperliquid Copy Trading Strategy
+# Hyperliquid Perp Copy Trading Strategy

-A Freqtrade strategy that automatically copies trades from a Hyperliquid perpetual futures account to your Freqtrade bot.
+A Freqtrade strategy that automatically copies trades from a Hyperliquid perpetual futures (perp) account to your Freqtrade bot.
 More about Freqtrade: https://www.freqtrade.io/en/stable/

 ## Overview

-This strategy monitors a specified Hyperliquid wallet address and replicates its trading positions in your Freqtrade bot with appropriate position sizing based on account value scaling, and an "effective" leverage asssumption.
+This strategy monitors a specified Hyperliquid wallet address and replicates its perp trading positions in your Freqtrade bot with appropriate position sizing based on account value scaling, and an "effective" leverage asssumption.

 ## Features